Abstruck-Studio/QwQ-Library/README.md

 ```

 Block or other object are zhe same.
-Don't forge, add this into your Main Class:
+Don't forget, add this into your Main Class:

 ```java